-Students in Year 5 will be observed closely in regular school activities as well as excursions including PSSA and the Year 5 School Camp to determine their suitability for leadership positions.
+Students in Year 5 will be observed closely in regular school activities as well as excursions including Interschool sport and the Year 5 school camp to determine their suitability for leadership positions.
 Once successful in obtaining leadership positions, these students will be held to the highest standard in terms of their behaviour and conduct.
 All leaders and their parent/caregiver will be required to sign the Student Leadership Agreement for their position.
 Students who do not meet the expectations set out in this document may be suspended or potentially removed from their leadership position.
-Depending on the time of year and magnitude of the breach, another student may be called in to replace students who are removed from a leadership position.
+Depending on the time of year and magnitude of the breach, another student may be called in to replace a student who is removed from a leadership position.
 This decision is at the discretion of the Principal.

-1.4 School Attendance
+1.3 School Attendance